 If this happens, you should always give truthful and convincing reasons why both of you have to separate.
 You should show your kids that you are having some of the same kinds of feelings they are about divorce.
 Children will eventually be able understand your reasons, as long as you are firm and let them know you feel like you have made the right decision.
 Even after a divorce, both of you should still stand together as parents for your children and not abandon them.

 Yes it is very normal to see behavioral changes in children after divorce.
-Divorce is a stressful thing for everyone especially the children.
+Divorce is a stressful thing for everyone, especially the children.
 A child disrespecting one or both parents could come from them feeling torn between the parents.
-The best thing you could probably do is sit down with the child and let them know that you both still love them very much and the divorce is not their fault.
+The best thing you can do is sit down with the child and let them know that you both still love them very much and the divorce is not their fault.
 As time passes the child will most likely come to terms with the divorce.
 Until then, you could see many changes in the child's behavior.
 When I was a child and my parents went through a divorce, the best thing for me was going to see a psychologist.
 Usually there are state psychologists that state provided insurance will cover.
 Contact your local health department and they can point you in the right direction.
-Your kid needs someone to talk to and voice their opinion on the divorce.
+Your kid needs someone to talk to and voice his or her opinion on the divorce.
 It may even help for both the parents to be there for a session or two so that you can explain to them why you are getting a divorce.

 How would you recommend punishing disrespect?

 As the parent that left the marital residence, I have time with my children about half the time and can't always address behaviors as they happen.
-My 14 year old hung up on me and I will be addressing it with him the next time I see him but I am not quite sure of the right tactic to take.
+My 14 year old hung up on me and I will be addressing it with him the next time I see him. but I am not quite sure of the right tactic to take.

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.